Gemstone: Czochralski process (melt process)

-In 1918 this process was developed by J. Czocharalski and is also referred to as the "crystal pulling" method.
+In 1918 the Czochralski process was developed by Jan Czochralski.
+It is also referred to as the "crystal pulling" method.
 In this process, the required gemstone materials are added to a crucible.
 A seed stone is placed into the melt in the crucible.
 As the gem begins to crystallize on the seed, the seed is pulled away and the gem continues to grow.
 This is used for corundum but is currently the least popular method.

 Flux growth (solution process)

 The flux growth process was the first process able to synthesize emerald.
 Flux growth begins with a crucible which can withstand high heat; either graphite or platinum which is filled with a molten liquid referred to as flux.
-The specific gem ingredients are added and dissolved in this fluid and recrystallize to form the desired gemstone.This is a longer process compared to the flame fusion process and can take two months up to a year depending on the desired final size.
+The specific gem ingredients are added and dissolved in this fluid and recrystallize to form the desired gemstone.
+This is a longer process compared to the flame fusion process and can take two months up to a year depending on the desired final size.